The Witcher: Sirens of the Deep: Plot

 Because of a comment Jaskier makes and after investigating the shipwrecked pearl hunter's boat with Essi, Geralt realizes the true villain is Melusina who is revealed as a sea witch.
 Using shape-shifting magic, Melusina attacked the boats by transforming into a Kraken while also posing as Princess Nispen.
 Furthermore, King Usveldt has been collaborating with Melusina in order to convince his son that Sh'eenaz is not a worthy bride with Melusina wanting to get back at her sister after King Basim chose Dahut as his queen instead of her.
 Melusina flees the palace after she is exposed, but King Usveldt still intends to go on with the war and has Geralt and Jaskier arrested along with Zelest, who was unaware of the conspiracy and goes against his father.

 As the merpeople prepare for the upcoming battle, Melusina secretly offers Sh'eenaz a potion to transform her into her lover's form, giving her the chance to be with Agloval as a human.
 Essi manages to evade capture and privately speak to Agloval, downtrodden due to his father's deception, giving him words of encouragement and persuading him to defy his father and end the war.

 King Usveldt sails into the merpeople's waters to attack them, with Geralt and company in tow as hostages.
 Geralt, Jaskier and Zelest manage to escape and join the fight, with Melusina once again transforming into a kraken and attacking everyone, killing Zelest in the process.
 After saving Agloval who arrived on a smaller ship, King Usveldt wounds Sh'eenaz and she retreats into the sea as Geralt is swallowed by Melusina.
 Geralt escapes by cutting her open from the inside, killing Melusina with a fatal blow to the kraken's head.
 Agloval manages to stop the fighting and exposes the deceit from his father and what his actions have caused, while Sh'eenaz is rescued and healed by Queen Dahut.
 Sh'eenaz and Agloval agree to marry and bring peace to both kingdoms.

 On the wedding day, a relenting King Usveldt believes Sh'eenaz will take the potion to live on land, but Agloval takes it instead, wishing to no longer be beholden to his father and his kingdom, giving up his human and royal status to be with Sh'eenaz.
 Transforming into a merman, Agloval disappears into the sea with his new family as Geralt tells King Usveldt that his legacy will end with him.

 Essi confesses her feelings for Geralt, spending the night together.
 In the morning, they realize they cannot be together as Essi wants a family and quiet life and Geralt is addicted to the road, still yearning for Yennefer.
-They part aways amicably with Geralt and Jaskier leaving for Caingorn as Jasiker hopes that they won't run into Yennefer there.
+They part ways amicably with Geralt and Jaskier leaving for Caingorn as Jaskier hopes that they won't run into Yennefer there.